Definition of Object Class in Java

 protected void finalize() throws Throwable

-Any exception occurs while finalize() halts its execution; thus, it must be handled with precautions.
+Any exception that occurs during the execution of finalize() halts it, so it needs to be handled with caution.

 6. clone()